jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 05 - BigDataTechnologies.md

  640 Thu May 18 17:00:00 UTC 2023 .classpath
 ```

 #### Run the MapReduce job using `hadoop jar` utility for WordCount

-- Run the command below to launch the MapReduce job for `WordCount` class extracted from `myjar.jar` file, it'll read input from `data` dataset and it'll dump output/results in `training/out6` directory
+- Run the command below to launch the MapReduce job for `WordCount` class extracted from `myjar.jar` file, it'll read input from `data` directory dataset and it'll dump output/results in `training/out6` directory

 ```bash
 [bigdatalab456422@ip-10-1-1-204 ~]$ hadoop jar myjar.jar WordCount data training/out6
 ```

 - In verbose text, notice that it shows
-    1. It is processing all three input files inside `training/data` directory on hdfs which is indicated by message
+    1. It is processing all three input files inside `data` directory on hdfs which is indicated by message

         ```console
         INFO input.FileInputFormat: Total input files to process : 3